 What’s the 92?
 The top four tiers of fully professional clubs: 20 in the Premier League, 24 each in three divisions of the Football League.
 And “doing them” means attending a competitive game at all of them.
 It gets a lot more complicated that that, and super duper nerdy, but it’s pretty simple.
 Find ’em, get there, get in, and hope for a good game.

-My first game of the 21-22 English season — October 2, Wimbledon v Burton Albion — will be game #127 at ground #71, including #62 of the current 92.
+My first game of the 21-22 English season — October 2, Wimbledon v Burton Albion — was game #127 at ground #71, including #62 of the current 92.
 Again, though, it’s not just a number.
 Wimbledon are back in their home, a fan-owned club in a club-built stadium, after an unscrupulous owner took the original club away — so “ground #62” for me is coming home after a remarkable journey for them.

 Also well beyond the numbers: I get to tell those stories again, after seeing them in person.
 (Be sure to subscribe to The Groundhopper for my weekly reports and much more.)

 The company isn’t just growing in personnel and technology; we’re also expanding geographically.
 Since our brokers have contacts for tickets and hospitality in France, Spain, Germany and Italy, then it’s somebody’s job to go and check all those places out.
 And, as the owner of the company, I have decided that will be me!

 Also, I understand the weather might be better in, say, Seville in March than in Nottingham.
 Also, Germany has Christmas markets.
 They also have European games in early December.